 Step 4: Add code to buy a specific laptop

-In this step, we describe how to use Insight to identify the specific laptop you want to buy, based on a saved image file you provide.
+This step describes how to use Insight to identify the specific laptop you want to buy, based on a saved image file you provide.

 Use Insight when UFT Developer cannot identify an object using its properties, and you want to identify the object based on its appearance instead.